Why the Exodus Story Has Value Despite Being Complete Myth

 I understand perfectly well that the entire story of the Exodus of the Israelites from Egypt, and the subsequent revelation of the Torah (including the Ten Commandments) to Moses by God on Mount Sinai, is pure mythology—not just exaggeration or embellishment, and not just a matter of arguing that fabled events such as the parting of the Red Sea could be explained as natural phenomena with miraculous timing.
 It's mythology almost in its entirety, from start to finish.

 How do we know this?
 For important parts of the explanation, see this table of historical chronology, which summarizes some of the many lines of evidence.
-There is by now a great deal of consensus among secular scholars that there never was an Exodus, or certainly nothing resembling the story told in the book of Exodus.
+There is by now a great deal of consensus among secular scholars that there never was an Exodus, or certainly anything resembling the story told in the book of Exodus.
 (Much later events recounted in the Bible are historical, albeit distorted, but not the Exodus and almost nothing else contained in the Five Books of Moses.)

 Who Wrote the Bible, When, And Why?1